212 Skip Connections and Residual Learning

 212.4.2 4.2 Growth Rate and Parameter Efficiency

 Because inputs accumulate through concatenation, each layer needs to produce only a small number of new feature maps.
-This number is the growth rate \(k\): if the input to the block has \(k_0\) channels, then layer \(\ell\) sees \(k_0 + k(\ell - 1)\) channels.
+This number is the growth rate \(k\): if the input to the block has \(k_0\) channels, then layer \(\ell\) (0-indexed) sees \(k_0 + k\ell\) channels, and the block’s final output width after \(L\) layers is \(k_0 + kL\).
 A small growth rate, often a few dozen channels, keeps the network narrow while still giving later layers access to all earlier features.
-Dense connectivity is strikingly parameter efficient for this reason.
-Each layer adds only its own thin slice of new features, and because every layer can read the collective knowledge of the block, the network avoids relearning redundant representations.
-Reported results showed dense networks matching or exceeding the accuracy of residual networks with substantially fewer parameters.

 212.4.3 4.3 Gradient Flow in Dense Networks